h8d13/k2-alpine/README.md

 ## Config
 > ⚙ All automated.
 Altho there is a bit to understand for specific hardware (more recent x86_64 Intel should work out of the box). 😎

-I recommend jumping at least through the beginning of the script that setups firmware, graphics drivers, etc.
+I recommend jumping at least through the beginning of the script that setups firmware, graphics drivers, etc. [Script Here](https://github.com/h8d13/k2-alpine/blob/master/setup.sh)

 > You can freely remove, edit sections to your liking.
 Altho you'd have to know some stuff.
 But the rest pretty much done for you.